Ishan-001/Weather_App/README.md

 # Weatherbes

-A simple Weather App, made using Retrofit 2.0 and OpenWeatherMapsAPI.
+A Simple Weather App, made using Retrofit 2.0 and OpenWeatherMapsAPI.